 - Group policy capabilities have evolved since release and continue to incorporate new polices on a routine basis

 - Policy settings and OU structure are unique to the DS in Azure, and there is no syncing of policies or OU’s from on-premises to Azure AD DS

 In regards to the Policy and OU caveat, we mention this only because if you have time invested in Group Policies for configuration of servers, then this may not be the feature for you.
 You would need to recreate those policies in the AAD DS servers, and that assumes the settings you have applied are available in the group policy feature in AAD DS.
 Also, you will need to recreate any OU structure because those do not currently sync.

 What Scenario(s) Does This Apply To?

-I hope this helps you to understand the new Domain Services feature for Azure Active Directory, why it exists, and how you can use it in your cloud solutions for your organization.
+Hopefully this helps you to understand the Domain Services feature for Azure Active Directory, why it exists, and how you can use it in your cloud solutions for your organization.